FREE GUIDE ON TRAVEL BLOGGING

 • Bring money to pay for parking

-• Bring a plenty of water and some snacks
+• Bring a plenty of water and some snacks for after snorkeling.

 • Bring a hat to keep the sun off of your face.

-• Bring sunscreen
+• Bring reef-safe sunscreen

 • Bring a beach towel and beach chair

-• Bring your snorkel gear and fins
+• Bring your own snorkeling gear

 BACK TO MAUI >>